Choose from our list of core and elective courses below.

 You are encouraged to contact the Graduate Program Coordinator (firstname.lastname@example.org) about your application to the program if you have deficiencies in either of these areas.
 You can indicate your plan to meet these prerequisites as part of your application and this plan will be considered by the Hydrologic Sciences Steering Committee along with your planned coursework and thesis research.

-Students should choose two core courses from different topical areas as well as three additional required courses in different topical areas (which may include further core courses).
+The Hydrologic Sciences Program is interdisciplinary, therefore, students should choose two core courses from different topical areas as well as three additional required courses in at least two topical areas (which may include further core courses).

 |Aquatic Chemistry||Water Chemistry||CVEN 5404||Every Fall|